10 Proven B2B eCommerce Marketing Strategies to Look into

 B2B eCommerce marketing strategies are the tactics companies use to promote their online store to other businesses.
-Unlike B2C eCommerce—where online retailers sell their products and services to consumers—B2B eCommerce takes place between two businesses through an online platform.
-The target audience of B2B eCommerce marketers may include anyone from wholesalers to retailers to organizations.
+Unlike B2C eCommerce—where online retailers sell their products and services to consumers—this takes place between two businesses through an online platform.
+The target audience may include anyone from wholesalers to retailers to organizations.

 Common B2B eCommerce Marketing Strategies